ioccc-src/winner/1984/mullender/README.md

 ./mullender
 ```

-> NOTE: If your machine is not a [VAX-11](https://en.wikipedia.org/wiki/VAX-11)
+NOTE: If your machine is not a [VAX-11](https://en.wikipedia.org/wiki/VAX-11)
 or [PDP-11](https://en.wikipedia.org/wiki/PDP-11), this program will not execute
 correctly.
 In later years, machine dependent code was discouraged.
+An alternate
+version that will work with other systems is provided as alternate code below.

 ### Alternate code: